mohamedabenalla/MuonDetector/README.md

 # MuonDetector
 Raspberry Pi Project to try to detect muon particles

-Result: Detected about 3 particles (out of 201,600 images) a week
+Result: Detected about 3 potential particles a week (out of 201,600 images taken a week)

 (Estimated actual particle count is about 1 a week)